h3. Here is the page where I will posting all the rules for character Creation

 Because of the nature of the game, the character must have a back story.This determines why the character is in the campaign.
 The campaign starts off with the character searching for the Mystical Treasure.

 Extra money and equipment if it makes sense to a good back-story.

 POSSESSIONS-Characters begin play with assets equal to $10,000 plus (1d10 X 1000).
 This can be in equipment, cash, investments, etc. This amount is modified by an additional $1000 per year that the character has been one of the Kin.

-Roll 5d10 and drop the lowest roll.
-This will make PC’s marginally better than average characters, but not enough to make them munchkin-fodder.
+Roll 5d10 and drop the lowest roll and recollection ones.
+This will make PC’s marginally better than average characters..

 Who you know

 This is a Guide line.
-If provided a good back storie I will include those contacts instead.
+If provided a good back story I will include those contacts instead.

 Commune: Two moles with two other factions; one other Contact of the player’s choice.